awkena/qrlabelr/README.md

 # FAQ

-## Can I use my own generated fieldbooks in Shiny app?
+## Can I use my own generated field books in Shiny app?

 Yes, you can.
 However, you would have to manually select the input ID for the various column names that correspond to the required label information.

-## How do I access my generated labels and updated fieldbook?
+## How do I access my generated labels and updated field book?

-If plot labels were generated with the customizable functions, a PDF file containing the generated labels and an updated fieldbook would be saved to the user's working directory.
+If plot labels were generated with the customizable functions, a PDF file containing the generated labels and an updated field book would be saved to the user's working directory.

-If labels were generated using the Shiny app, there is a download button on the `Generate label tab`, which can be used to save all generated labels and updated fieldbook to a local machine.
+If labels were generated using the Shiny app, there is a download button on the `Generate label tab`, which can be used to save all generated labels and updated field book to a local machine.

 ## Are generated labels compatible with popular label templates?